Baptist World Alliance: Beliefs

-The Alliance has a Baptist confession of faith.
+The communion has a Baptist confession of faith.

-Organisational structure
+Structure

-The Alliance is divided into six regional or geographical fellowships: North American Baptist Fellowship, Asia Pacific Baptist Federation (formerly Asian Baptist Federation), All-Africa Baptist Fellowship, Caribbean Baptist Fellowship, Latin American Baptist Union, and European Baptist Federation.
+The BWA is divided into six regional or geographical fellowships: North American Baptist Fellowship, Caribbean Baptist Fellowship, Latin American Baptist Union, European Baptist Federation, Asia Pacific Baptist Federation, and All-Africa Baptist Fellowship.
 Each regional fellowship is served by an Executive Secretary.

+List of general secretaries

+In the initial stages of the Baptist World Alliance, the role of General Secretary was split into two geographical regions.
+In 1928, these positions were merged into a single general secretary role.

 List of presidents

 Baptist World Congress

 Baptist World Congresses have been held every few years since 1905.

-Social programs

-The denomination has an affiliated humanitarian organization, BWAid.
+Affiliated organizations

+Global Baptist Mission Network

+The Global Baptist Mission Network has 23 member mission organizations.